marvosyntactical/joeynmt/NOTES.md

 * =>    (dinner event dinner), (dinner date the 6th), (dinner time 7pm), (dinner party sister)
 * make these the knowledgebase, so they can be attended over

+* avoid canonizing stuff thats not in the KB => how much is uncanonized by this (=> maybe trouble generalizing)?

 Pipeline:
+* remove double "home" in traffic KBs
 * refactor data/scripts\_kvr/ into one script
 * (batch convos with same kb together)